earthlab/cft/README.md

 climate scenario planning.
 This package allows you to:

-1. Quickly acquire climate data subsets for a spatial region of interest, with first class support for US National Parks
+1. Quickly acquire climate data subsets for a spatial region of interest
 2. Summarize climate data at daily timesteps, and compute derived quantities
 3. Contrast reference and target time periods to understand differences in climate over time, and